Badgers roster breakdown: Talented offensive line room has Joe Rudolph excited for fresh coaching challenge

 From players breaking down their teammates' performances in camp and what to expect this season, to beat reporter Colten Bartholomew sharing his expertise on key position battles and players to watch, we've got Badgers fans covered.

-In the fifth part of our position-by-position breakdown series, we take an in-depth look at this year's offensive linemen:
+In the fifth part of our position-by-position breakdown series, UW nose tackle Keeanu Benton breaks down the offensive line as we take an in-depth look at this year's group:

 Depth chart